nakulsingh13/Basic-Programs/README.md

 # c/c++-programming
-Here I will upload all the c programs
+Here I will upload all the c/c++ programs